Things to Do in Glasgow with Kids: 2-Day Itinerary

 Family Bike Ride near Glasgow

 After properly sizing our bikes and getting the kids equipment all hooked up, we were on our way.
-Joe walked us to the nearby riverfront walkway and gave us directions to the Forth and Clyde Canal Towpath.
+Our bike shop walked us to the nearby riverfront walkway and gave us directions to the Forth and Clyde Canal Towpath.

 The Forth and Clyde Canal is an amazing engineering feat, connecting salt water from both sides of the island (basically from Glasgow to Edinburgh) via two canals.

-The two canals are connected by the Falkirk Wheel, a modern engineering wonder, which lifts boats (still floating in water) from one canal to the other, much higher one.
+The two canals are connected by the Falkirk Wheel, a modern engineering wonder, which lifts boats (still floating in water) from one canal to the higher one.

 The Forth and Clyde Canal Towpath allows walkers and cyclists to enjoy amazing countryside scenery along the banks of the canal, while passing through some quaint towns along the way.